annyhe/refocus-simple-lens/tutorial.md

 ```
 We also need HTML to display the lens and the score.
 For our simple lens we will use handlebars.
-Make a file in `Lenses/WhackAMole/src/templates` called `gameSpace.handlebars` with the following
+Make a `templates` folder in `Lenses/WhackAMole/src`.
+In the newly created folder, add a file called `gameSpace.handlebars` with the following
 ```html
 <section>
     <p id='subjectsArr'></p>